pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/3/3d151d772aae0f8688d0a40e71cfb3c97bc6e8fc.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/3/3d151d772aae0f8688d0a40e71cfb3c97bc6e8fc.png"></a>

->The autocomplete list will re-appear after you've entered the tag, in case you'd like to enter another tag.
+>The auto complete list will re-appear after you've entered the tag, in case you'd like to enter another tag.

 3. When you're done, click on the appropriate completion button to complete the operation.

->The tag you just entered will now be added to the tag autocomplete list, in alphabetical order, for re-use with other machines.
+>The tag you just entered will now be added to the tag auto complete list, in alphabetical order, for re-use with other machines.

 <a href="#heading--delete-and-remove-tags"><h4 id="heading--delete-and-remove-tags">Delete and remove tags</h4></a>